 Seek medical treatment immediately.
 If serious, report to an emergency room.
 Delaying treatment can make it easier for your employer, or their workers’ compensation insurance carrier, to argue that the injury was not work related.

 Next priority should be notifying your employer.
 You have 30 days to do so, but it is better for your case if you notify them immediately.
-That allows for any benefits to kick in sooner and helps you appear credible.
+That allows for any work-related injury compensation to kick in sooner and helps you appear credible.
 Many fraudulent claims arise from employees attempting to claim an injury was work-related way after the fact.

 Finally, complete a claim information packet and file it with your local Workers’ Compensation Board (WCB) office.
 You have two years to file this information and if you hire an attorney, they will help you with this step.

-How should my employer follow up on my injury report?
+How should my employer follow up on my injury damages report?

 If your employer hears of the injury before you receive medical treatment, they should release you from work so you may proceed to a healthcare clinic.
 They may will refer you to a healthcare provider who is authorized by the WCB.
 This does not apply if you were injured in an emergency situation.